 - i.
-Like phosphate, silicate precipitates out of solution at elevated concentration in marine medium. - ii.
-In total contrast to the other macronutrients (and also to micronutrients), there is no relationship between Si-quota (i.e., cellular Si:C) and growth.
-That means that Si that has been previous accumulated into cells cannot be shared amongst daughter cells at cell division.
+Like phosphate, silicate precipitates out of solution at elevated concentration in marine medium. - In total contrast to the other macronutrients (and also to micronutrients), there is no relationship between Si-quota (i.e., cellular Si:C) and growth (Flynn & Martin-Jézéquel 2000).
+This is because Si that has been previous accumulated into cells cannot be shared amongst daughter cells at cell division.
 New Si deposition occurs at each cell division; if there is no Si in the medium cell division stalls, and worse, the cells can collapse.
 The whole culture can thus die very rapidly if Si nutrient is exhausted.